-SST26VF016BEUI has a Block-Protection register which provides a software mechanism to write-lock the individual memory blocks and write-lock, and/or read-lock, the individual parameter blocks.
-The Block-Protection register is 48 bits wide: two bits each for the eight 8 KByte parameter blocks (write-lock and read-lock), and one bit each for the remaining 32 KByte and 64 KByte overlay blocks (write-lock).
+SST26VF032B/032BA have a Block Protection register which provides a software mechanism to write-lock the individual memory blocks and write-lock, and/or read-lock, the individual parameter blocks.
+The Block Protection register is 80 bits wide: two bits each for the eight 8-Kbyte parameter blocks (write-lock and read-lock), and one bit each for the remaining 32-Kbyte and 64-Kbyte overlay blocks (write-lock).
 See Table 5-6 for address range protected per register bit.

-Each bit in the Block-Protection register (BPR) can be written to a '1' (protected) or '0' (unprotected).
-For the parameter blocks, the most significant bit is for readlock, and the least significant bit is for write-lock.
+Each bit in the Block Protection register (BPR) can be written to a '1' (protected) or '0' (unprotected).
+For the parameter blocks, the most significant bit is for read-lock, and the least significant bit is for write-lock.
 Read-locking the parameter blocks provides additional security for sensitive data after retrieval (e.g., after initial boot).
 If a block is read-locked all reads to the block return data 00H.

-The Write Block-Protection Register command is a two-cycle command which requires that Write-Enable (WREN) is executed prior to the Write Block-Protection Register command.
-The Global Block-Protection Unlock command clears all write protection bits in the Block-Protection register.
+The Write Block Protection Register command is a two-cycle command which requires that Write Enable (WREN) is executed prior to the Write Block Protection Register command.
+The Global Block Protection Unlock command clears all write protection bits in the Block Protection register.

-4.1.2 WRITE-PROTECTION LOCK-DOWN (VOLATILE)
+4.1.2 WRITE PROTECTION LOCK-DOWN (VOLATILE)

-To prevent changes to the Block-Protection register, use the Lock-Down Block-Protection Register (LBPR) command to enable Write-Protection Lock-Down.
-Once Write-Protection Lock-Down is enabled, the Block-Protection register can not be changed.
-To avoid inadvertent lock down, the WREN command must be executed prior to the LBPR command.
+To prevent changes to the Block Protection register, use the Lock-Down Block Protection Register (LBPR) command to enable Write Protection Lock-Down.
+Once Write Protection Lock-Down is enabled, the Block Protection register can not be changed.
+To avoid inadvertent Lock-Down, the WREN command must be executed prior to the LBPR command.

-To reset Write-Protection Lock-Down, performing a power cycle on the device is required.
-The Write-Protection Lock-Down status may be read from the Status register.
+To reset Write Protection Lock-Down, performing a power cycle on the device is required.
+The Write Protection Lock-Down status may be read from the STATUS register.

-4.1.3 WRITE-LOCK LOCK-DOWN (NON-VOLATILE)
+4.1.3 WRITE LOCK LOCK-DOWN (NONVOLATILE)

-The non-Volatile Write-Lock Lock-Down register is an alternate register that permanently prevents changes to the block-protect bits.
-The non-Volatile Write-Lock Lock-Down register (nVWLDR) is 40 bits wide per device: one bit each for the eight 8-KByte parameter blocks, and one bit each for the remaining 32 KByte and 64 KByte overlay blocks.
+The nonvolatile Write Lock Lock-Down register is an alternate register that permanently prevents changes to the block-protect bits.
+The nonvolatile Write Lock Lock-Down register (nVWLDR) is 72-bits wide per device: one bit each for the eight 8-Kbyte parameter blocks, and one bit each for the remaining 32-Kbyte and 64-Kbyte overlay blocks.
 See Table 5-6 for address range protected per register bit.

-Writing '1' to any or all of the nVWLDR bits disables the change mechanism for the corresponding Write-Lock bit in the BPR, and permanently sets this bit to a '1' (protected) state.
+Writing '1' to any or all of the nVWLDR bits disables the change mechanism for the corresponding Write Lock bit in the BPR, and permanently sets this bit to a '1' (protected) state.
 After this change, both bits will be set to '1', regardless of the data entered in subsequent writes to either the nVWLDR or the BPR.
 Subsequent writes to the nVWLDR can only alter available locations that have not been previously written to a '1'.
-This method provides write-protection for the corresponding memory-array block by protecting it from future program or erase operations.
+This method provides write protection for the corresponding memory-array block by protecting it from future program or erase operations.

-Writing a '0' in any location in the nVWLDR has no effect on either the nVWLDR or the corresponding Write-Lock bit in the BPR.
+Writing a '0' in any location in the nVWLDR has no effect on either the nVWLDR or the corresponding Write Lock bit in the BPR.

-Note that if the Block-Protection register had been previously locked down, see "Write-Protection Lock-Down (Volatile)", the device must be power cycled before using the nVWLDR.
-If the Block-Protection register is locked down and the Write nVWLDR command is accessed, the command will be ignored.
+Note that if the Block Protection register had been previously locked down, see Section 4.1.2 "Write Protection Lock-Down (Volatile)", the device must be power cycled before using the nVWLDR.
+If the Block Protection register is locked down and the Write nVWLDR command is accessed, the command will be ignored.